Festus811/llama-models/README.md

 ## Responsible Use

-Llama models are a new technology that carries potential risks with use.
+Llama models are a new technology that potential risks with use.
 Testing conducted to date has not — and could not — cover all scenarios.
 To help developers address these risks, we have created the [Responsible Use Guide](https://ai.meta.com/static-resource/responsible-use-guide/).

 ## Issues